If you check your oil levels frequently, you are more likely to find problems early before they become too severe.

 One such instance would be when you find a milky white substance on the dipstick.
 What does milky oil on the dipstick mean and how should you fix it?

-In our guide, we will cover the reasons for milky oil on the dipstick, showing you the simple solution and the one you likely don’t want to deal with.
-We also outline how to stop it.
+In this guide, I will cover the reasons for milky oil on the dipstick, showing you the simple solution and the one you likely don’t want to deal with.
+I also outline how to stop it.

 Causes for Milky Oil on the Dipstick